-Rothrock State forest Management
+Rothrock State Forest Management

-These forests are “working forests” and provide a whole suite of uses and values to Pennsylvania citizens, all while maintaining the forest’s wild character.
+These forests are managed as “working forests” and provide a suite of uses and values to Pennsylvania citizens, while maintaining the forest’s wild character.

 Our state forests are managed for:

 The management of our state forests is guided by the

-2017 Management Activities
+2023 Management Activities